SUPLA/supla-device/extras/examples/linux/README.md

 from `parser`.
 Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).
+Optional parameter: `default_impulses_per_unit` - defines default impulse counter channel configuration sent to the server.
+It doesn't scale parser value locally.
+For example, use `1000` when raw counter is in Wh and the function should report kWh, or `1000000` when raw counter is in ml and the function should report m3.
+Optional parameter: `default_function` - defines default impulse counter function.
+Supported values: `electricity_meter`, `energy_meter`, `gas_meter`,
+`water_meter`, `heat_meter`, `events`, `seconds`.

 ### `BinaryParsed`